Relative representability and parahoric level structures: Introduction

 \subsection{Acknowledgements}

 I would like to thank my advisor Yoichi Mieda for his constant support and encouragement.
-I would also like to thank Kazuhiro Ito and Alex Youcis for helpful discussions.
+I would also like to thank Kazuhiro Ito and Alex Youcis for helpful discussions, and to the anonymous referee for a careful reading and detailed comments.
 This work was supported by the WINGS-FMSP program at the Graduate School of Mathematical Sciences, the University of Tokyo and JSPS KAKENHI Grant number JP24KJ0865.